-- To decode and comprehend reading passages at the 8000-word vocabulary level - To predict and sort the content of a reading selection at an advanced level by considering the title, headings, and subheadings - To demonstrate critical literacy skills by summarizing, paraphrasing, analyzing, and defending personal viewpoints on the stated texts - To develop note-taking skills such as effective highlighting, annotating, and outlining - To assess the following in course/level appropriate texts: stated and implied main ideas and details, major and minor points, pronoun references, author's purpose, tone, biases, and intended meanings - To recognize a writer's point of view as objective or subjective and distinguish fact from opinion - To utilize context clues to differentiate dictionary entries with multiple definitions - To recognize collocations and idioms, synonyms, antonyms, word roots, prefixes, and word forms - To apply vocabulary strategies to understand connotative language in precollege materials - To produce developed connections between reading content and prior knowledge, and examine facts, opinions, and reactions based on experiences formats such as defining a concept, giving a problem-solution speech, and explaining a process.
+- To decode and comprehend reading passages at the 8000-word vocabulary level - To predict and sort the content of a reading selection at an advanced level by considering the title, headings, and subheadings - To demonstrate critical literacy skills by summarizing, paraphrasing, analyzing, and defending personal viewpoints on the stated texts - To develop note-taking skills such as effective highlighting, annotating, and outlining - To assess the following in course/level appropriate texts: stated and implied main ideas and details, major and minor points, pronoun references, author's purpose, tone, biases, and intended meanings - To recognize a writer's point of view as objective or subjective and distinguish fact from opinion - To utilize context clues to differentiate dictionary entries with multiple definitions - To recognize collocations and idioms, synonyms, antonyms, word roots, prefixes, and word forms - To apply vocabulary strategies to understand connotative language in precollege materials - To produce developed connections between reading content and prior knowledge, and examine facts, opinions, and reactions based on experiences speaking and fluency practice by giving presentations about familiar topics, such as their country, their culture, or a favorite activity or skill.
+They will also adapt their speaking skills to discuss unfamiliar topics in academic speech formats such as defining a concept, giving a problem-solution speech, and explaining a process.
 Each student will give presentations to the class on a weekly-basis.
 In addition, students learn grammatical devices to elevate their verbal ability.
 Advanced pronunciation skills are also taught to aid in more effective presentations.
 The goal of the course is to improve the learner's fluency and confidence when speaking to a large audience.
 By the end of the term, students will be able to give a purposeful array of 10 to 15-minute presentations on familiar and new topics and effectively answer questions from audience.
 As audience members, students will also be able to clearly articulate questions in a presentation setting.